csstools/postcss-plugins/plugin-packs/postcss-preset-env/README.md

 postcssPresetEnv({ browsers: 'last 2 versions' })
 ```

-If not valid browserslist configuration is specified, the
+If no valid browserslist configuration is specified, the
 [default browserslist query](https://github.com/browserslist/browserslist#queries)
 will be used.